 First thing first, understand the problem correctly.
 Your problem is not the unhappy customers who post negative comments.
 Every business will have its share of unhappy customers.
 The problem, however, is “ignoring” them!
 An irate social media customer can actually be an opportunity to make a lifelong loyal customer.

 You can successfully convert “detractors” to loyal fans on social media.
 How is it possible you ask?
 Read and follow the steps mentioned below.

 It is natural to feel offended and become defensive when you get a negative comment or a post on social media in spite of putting so much effort to ensure you exceed customer expectations.
 For whatever reasons, this person had an undesired experience with your brand.
 To get things right, first you need to let go your ego and accept the fact that you can not make every customer who interacts with your brand happy.
 The person might have had an experience bad enough to get on to social media to share about it.
 Don’t let their angry tone fuel an emotional response from you which might only worsen the situation.

-Most sensible thing to do is to take a back seat and spend some time to investigate and understand what really happened or went wrong.
-For example, if the customer had the experience at one of your retail outlet, ring them up and understand the issue.
-Maybe, the sales person was having a rough day and happened to be rude with this customer or maybe the customer provoked your person to react.
+The most sensible thing to do is to take a back seat and spend some time to investigate and understand what really happened or went wrong.
+For example, if the customer had the experience at one of your retail outlets, ring them up and understand the issue.
+Maybe, the salesperson was having a rough day and happened to be rude with this customer or maybe the customer provoked your person to react.
 Whatever the case is, it is important to know the situation very well in order to take the next steps.